Singeetam Srinivasa Rao

-Singeetam Srinivasa Rao (born 21 September 1931), commonly known as Singeetam, is an Indian film director, screenwriter, producer, composer, and actor.
-He is widely regarded as one of the most versatile directors of India.
-He is credited with having revolutionised the South Indian cinema with experimental films.
-He has directed about sixty films in Telugu, Kannada, Tamil, Hindi, and English languages across multiple genres.
-He has garnered two National Film Awards, five Nandi Awards, three Karnataka State Film Awards, and three Filmfare Awards South.
-In 2011, Rao was honored with Life Achievement Award from the Film Federation of India.
+Singeetam Srinivasa Rao (born 21 September 1931) is an Indian film director, screenwriter, producer, composer, and actor.
+He is widely regarded as one of India's most versatile and innovative filmmakers.
+He has directed around sixty films across multiple genres and languages, including Telugu, Kannada, Tamil, Hindi, and English and is credited with revolutionizing South Indian cinema through his experimental approach.
+He has garnered numerous accolades throughout his career, including two National Film Awards, five Nandi Awards, three Karnataka State Film Awards, and three Filmfare Awards South.
+In 2011, he was honoured with the Life Achievement Award by the Film Federation of India.